osiweb/Hardware/new/sol20/personality/roms/README.md

-ROM images for Universal Personality Module
+# ROM images for Universal Personality Module

+This directory contains 8K, 16K, and 32K ROM images for the Universal Personality Module, combining multiple individual 2K ROM images.

+## Assembly Sources
-Several of the ROM images come from Jim Battle's SOL20.org website,
+The assembly source for many of the images comes from Jim Battle's SOL20.org website,

 https://www.sol20.org/personality.html